altera-fpga/hls-samples/Tutorials/Tools/platform_designer/README.md

    8. Make sure there are no errors in the 'System Messages' panel.

-   9. Generate the system so that it can be included in the Intel® Quartus® Prime project by clicking `Generate HDL...`
+   9. Generate the system so that it can be included in the Quartus® Prime project by clicking `Generate HDL...`

       ![](assets/generate-hdl.png)

    10. Close Platform Designer.

-6. In the Intel® Quartus® Prime window, run Analysis and Elaboration by clicking 'Start Analysis and Elaboration'.
+6. In the Quartus® Prime window, run Analysis and Elaboration by clicking 'Start Analysis and Elaboration'.

    ![](assets/start-analysis.png)

 7. Select pins for the `i_clk` and `reset_button_n` inputs and `fpga_led` output.
 The JTAG to Avalon® Master Bridge Intel FPGA IP handles the connection between your design and the JTAG pins on your board automatically.

-   1. Open the pin planner using `Assignments` > `Pin Planner` in the main Intel® Quartus® Prime GUI.
+   1. Open the pin planner using `Assignments` > `Pin Planner` in the main Quartus® Prime GUI.
 Consult the data sheet for your board to choose an appropriate clock input.
 In this project, the `PIN_AM10` was chosen because it supplies a 100MHz clock signal in the the GHRD source code (see link in **Board-specifc Considerations**).

    2. Assign pins for the `fpga_led` and `reset_button_n` signals using the same method: